SmartJog/webengine/README.rst

 Authors
 ======

-Web Engine was created at SmartJog by :
+Web Engine was created at SmartJog by:

 * Anthony Mavic
 * Bastien Abadie